NA364KU/1-Step-Multi-Robot-Control/README.md

 # How to Use
 Prerequisites: Requires Python3, pygame, numpy

-Run the main file and use the following scheme to control the leader:
+Run the main file and use the following scheme to control the leader (red) to guide the followers (blue):

 "W", "S" : Increase and decrease linear velocity respectively